Postdoctoral Associate, Janelia Research Campus

 Dr. Sysoeva completed her undergraduate studies at Moscow State University and got her PhD at Pennsylvania State University in 2011 working on structural and biophysical characterization of bacterial protein complexes.
 She proceeded with postdoctoral training in the Department of Molecular and Cellular Biology at Harvard University.
 From 2015 to 2018, she worked with Dr. Lingchong You at Duke University Bioengineering Department and analyzed bacterial genetic exchange that is critical to the spread of antibiotic resistance plaguing modern medicine.
 In 2017-2018, as part of the Duke KURe program, Tanya focused on the problem of antibiotic resistant uropathogens.
 Currently at the University of Alabama, her lab focuses on horizontal gene transfer (HGT) in complex microbial communities.
 They analyze which bacteria, when, and by what mechanism exchange genetic material in their native environments.
 The lab studies mechanism and regulation of HGT in human pathogenic and commensal bacteria with a far-reaching goal of countering antibiotic resistance spread by modulating DNA exchange.
 Her funding includes a CAIRIBU Collaboration Award with KURe alumna Maryellen Kelly, and an OHSU Foundational grant.
 She continues to collaborate with KURe alumna, Naz Siddiqui.

-Assistant Professor Biomedical Engineering Medical College of Wisconsin
+Professor of Biomedical Engineering at the Marquette University and Medical College of Wisconsin

 Dr. Hokanson completed his PhD in Bioengineering at the University of Pittsburgh where he studied how to provide artificial somatosensory feedback to amputees via electrical stimulation of the peripheral nervous system.
 In 2014, Dr. Hokanson joined the laboratory of Dr. Warren Grill, PhD at Duke University as a postdoctoral associate.
 Under the mentorship of Dr. Cindy Amundsen, MD, Dr. Hokanson has also expanded into human subjects research.
 One such project included electrical stimulation of the urethra in women with urgency urinary incontinence, sponsored by the Urology Care Foundation (AUA research scholar award).
 It also includes his K01 grant where the goal is to develop models that can be used to predict how patients will respond to third-line therapies (sacral neuromodulation and Onabotulinum toxin A) for treating urgency incontinence.
 He is also a co-investigator on an NIDDK UO1: Advancing the Measurement of Classification of Lower Urinary Tract Dysfunction, which involves a physiologic testing protocol to identify subtypes of women with urgency urinary incontinence.
 Dr. Hokanson’s focus on both therapy design as well as understanding the conditions that lead to lower urinary tract dysfunction continues at the Medical College of Wisconsin.
 He is a member of the AUGS Advisory Panel to set the AUGS research agenda.